 There are two possible reasons for this.
-One possible reason is drug intolerance (side effects which make it difficult to take the drugs as prescribed).
-Another possible reason is drug failure (your viral load is not decreasing).
+One possible reason could be if you are having side effects which make it difficult to take the drugs as prescribed.
+Another possible reason is your viral load is not decreasing which means the drug is not working for you.
 You should ask your doctor to explain why the change is needed in your treatment.

-If the reason is drug intolerance, your doctor may change the drug(s) causing the problem.
+If the reason is your negative side effects, your doctor may change the drug(s) causing the problem.
 In this case, your doctor may substitute drugs with different ones of the same potency and class.

-If the reason for changing your medications is drug failure, your doctor should change all your drugs to new ones you have never taken, if possible.
+If the reason for changing your medications is because the drug is not reducing your viral load, your doctor should change all your drugs to new ones you have never taken, if possible.
 If you have been taking three drugs, and all three drugs cannot be changed, then at least two drugs should be changed.
 This is very important to reduce the risk of developing drug resistance.

 Before changing your medications, you should talk to your doctor about:

 - All the antiretroviral medications you have taken before